 Many patients return to work one to two weeks after breast reduction.
 More strenuous activities may take longer.
 Fatigue may occur more easily during recovery

 Patients are asleep under general anesthesia for the surgery.
-After anesthesia wears off, you will be given prescription pain medication.
+After the anesthesia wears off, you will be given prescription pain medication.
 Pain for most patients resolves in about a week though for some may last longer.